-All information concerning drug/alcohol testing results or rehabilitation and treatment of an individual staff/faculty member will be treated as confidential information.
-All such information will be accessible only to those Medical Center officials and designated medical or professional persons with a specific need to know.
-It will not be provided to any other party without the written consent of the staff/faculty member except pursuant to administrative process (such as a formal employee appeal) or legal procedure or process.
-Any staff/faculty member who willfully discloses such information in violation of this policy will be subject to corrective action.
+F. Confidentiality: All information concerning drug/alcohol testing results of an individual employee/faculty member will be treated as confidential information.
+All such information will be accessible only to those WFBH officials and designated medical or professional persons with a specific need to know.
+Any employee/faculty member who willfully discloses such information in violation of this policy will be subject to corrective action.
+WFBH will report policy violations to licensing bodies and law enforcement as required or at its discretion.